RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 # Cataclysm-DDA-Touhou-Mod
 This is a fork of Taberone's [Touhou Professions](https://github.com/Taberone/Cataclysm-DDA-Touhou-Mod) mod.

 **This mod goes in /data/mods**.
-Last updated for game version: 2022-09-18 experimental.
+Last updated for game version: 2022-10-14 experimental.

 This branch is for new additions that produce non-critical errors when running the mod.  **Read:** the contents are *technically* stable but don't expect proper functionality in-game

 ----

 **Changelog over the master branch (0.9.3.14c):**

+New characters:
+* (WIP) Yamame.
+Currently has clothing and traits, but she's missing spells so she's not playable yet

 New items:
 * Magical items: based on different Touhou characters abilities and skills.